KTVAnywhere/KTVAnywhere/README.md

 - [SoundTouchJS] - For the pitch shifting functionality
 - [Basic Pitch] - For audio to pitch conversion
 - [RNNoise] - For microphone noise suppression
+- [NetEase Cloud Music] - For their lyrics database

 ## Installation